Yossef-Dawoad/Yossef-Dawoad/README.md

 - 👋 Hi, I’m @Yossef-Dawoad
 -  computer engineering fresh graduate
 - 💞️ I love building intelligent apps
-- 🌱 I’m activly learning about Full-Stack and ML Devlopment
+- 🌱 I’m activly learning about Backend and Mobile Devlopment
 - 📫 How to reach me, you can send me an  [email](yossefdawoad15@gmail.com)

 <!---